jeportie/Minishell/README.md

 ## 1. Introduction

 Minishell is a 42 school project that involves building a simple Unix shell from scratch.
-The goal is to replicate core functionalities of `bash` or `sh`, providing users with an interactive prompt where they can execute commands, handle redirection, and manage pipes, signals, and environment variables.
+The goal is to replicate core functionalities of `bash --posix', providing users with an interactive prompt where they can execute commands, handle redirection, manage pipes, signals, and environment variables.
 Additionally, we extend the project with unit tests and a strong development methodology based on extreme programming principles.

 ---